ddev/ddev/build-tools/README.md

 * Edit the sub-Makefiles included
 * Update the variables at the top of the Makefile

-## Additional chores when installing:
+## Additional chores when installing

 * Add the items from gitignore_example to the .gitignore in each directory that has a Makefile
 * Update the project README.md to explain how to build - the target reminders in the paragraph below may be helpful.